|Title:||Kitchen Coordinator - Paid|

 - Coordinate, sort and pick up all food orders, deliveries and donations (i.e. Bishops Store House order, Sysco, Food bank, and Grocery Rescue etc.)

-- Must possess a high school diploma or GED and Safe Serve Certification.
+- Must possess a high school diploma or GED, Safe Serve Certification, and food handler's permit or ability to obtain within 60 days of hire.

 - Must have three (2) years of experience in food service for large groups.